am2990/am2990.github.io/research/index.md

 ---
-layout: research-index
+layout: cards-home-research
-title: All Research Projects
+title: List of Research Projects
 excerpt: "A List of Research Projects"
 ---